-Samples were analyzed for total mercury, either as individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
-The DMA method utilizes thermal decomposition and atomic absorption.
-OEHHA assumed all mercury detected was methylmercury; methylmercury is the most common form found in fish and is also the more toxic form (Bloom, 1992).
-Table 2 shows the averages and ranges for total length5 as well as mercury concentrations in each fish species.
-The DMA method detection limit (MDL)6 and the reporting limit (RL)7 for total mercury were both reported at 12 parts per billion (ppb) for the SWAMP study.
-The Fish Mercury Project reported both the DMA MDL and the RL for total mercury at either 12 or 18 ppb.
+Samples were analyzed for total mercury, as either individual fish or composite samples, using a direct mercury analyzer (DMA) at the CDFW Moss Landing Marine Laboratories (MLML).
+The DMA method utilizes thermal decomposition, amalgamation, and atomic absorption spectrophotometry.
+OEHHA assumed all mercury detected was methylmercury, which is the most common form found in fish and is also the more toxic form (Bloom, 1992).
+Table 2 shows the averages and ranges for total length5, as well as mercury concentrations in each fish species.
+The DMA method detection limit (MDL)6 and the reporting limit (RL)7 for total mercury were reported at 4 and 12 parts per billion (ppb), respectively.
+Although mercury was detected at commonly found concentrations in the TSMP study, the MDL and RL for mercury were not reported for this study.